alpacahq/alpaca-trade-api-js/README.md

 The REST API documentation can be found in https://docs.alpaca.markets.
 For detailed information about an endpoint, please consult the REST API docs.
 Documentation specific to this library can be found below.

+### News

+We introduced Typescript support recently, which allows you to use strongly typed data structures and better IDE experience if you are using it.

 ## Installation

 ```sh